cjbearman/xbee-wifi-spi-arduino/README.md

         digital pin                <--->                DOUT        (optional)

 The optional pin connections ARE optionally used to force the XBEE module into SPI mode during initialization.
 If not provided then the XBEE must be pre-configured (using XCTU or other methods) with the correct pin assignments for SPI operation before use with this library.
 It is important to note that the Xbee is not directly compatible with 5v Arduino devices.
 The Xbee requires 3.3v power and signals.
 If using a 5v Arduino, you *MUST* provide a 3.3v power supply for the Xbee and you *MUST* convert the signal leverl for *ALL* connections to 3.3v using appropriate level shifting hardware.

+Make sure and pay attention to the instructions on power supply design in the Xbee Wifi manual - particuarly the capacitor recommendations.
+When running with an Arduino based board powered at 3.3v I have encounted issues tripping BOD (brown out) resets on the microcontroller.
+Lowering the BOD threshold in the microcontrolelr fuses as well as providing plenty (1000uF+) of capacitance on the power feed is advisible.

 Primary Functions
 =================